NewForce-at-Mountwest/foundations-course/chapters/ENVIRONMENT.md

 Now that you have Node installed, you can install some open source software that you will need in the course.

-Run the following command in Git Bash.
+Run the following command in Git Bash to install a command-line http-server.

 ```sh
 npm i -g http-server